odoo/o-spreadsheet/doc/extending/architecture.md

 # o-spreadsheet architecture

-o-spreadsheet is architected in two main parts:
+o-spreadsheet is architected in two main parts: the core engine and the spreadsheet rendering in the DOM.

 ## Core engine